Biblical narratives in the Quran: Joseph (Yūsuf)

 In the Quranic account, Joseph insists that the Vizier's wife vindicate him before the king after Joseph agrees to do interpret his dream (this is not mentioned in the Bible); Pharaoh summons the Vizier's wife, who admits her lies about Joseph and proclaims his innocence.
 The Quran rejoins the biblical narrative, where Joseph reveals the meaning of the king's dream: Egypt will have seven years of good crops followed by seven years of famine and the famine will be worse than the abundance.
 The king rewarded Joseph by giving him charge over the storehouses and the entire land of Egypt.

 During the famine, Joseph's brothers came to Egypt to buy food, but the youngest was left with their father.
 While Joseph recognized them, they did not recognize him.
 He demanded that they return with the missing brother.
 The brothers return home and find that Joseph had hidden in their packs more than they paid for.
 They asked their father if they might return with the youngest brother.
 Reluctantly, their father allows this.
 They return, and after some further incidents, Joseph ultimately reveals himself to his brothers.
 (Yusuf 12:90).

 In both the Quran and the Bible, the missing brother is Benjamin, (Arabic: بن يامين) Joseph's only full blood brother.
 The others are half-brothers.

-The Qur'an only refers to the ruler of Egypt during Joseph's time as "King" and never "Pharaoh".
+The Quran only refers to the ruler of Egypt during Joseph's time as "King" and never "Pharaoh".